-About 1 billion people suffer from migraines in the world.
-In the United States, 39 million people including men, women, and children have migraines.
-While anyone at any age can develop migraines, women are three times more likely to get migraines than men are.
+About 1 billion people are migraineurs in the world.
+In the United States, 39 million people including men, women, and children have the neurological condition.
+While anyone at any age can develop migraines, women are three times more likely to get them than men are.
 Migraines commonly afflict those between 15 and 55 years of age.
-People with a family history of migraines are also more prone to having them.
+People with a family history are also more prone to having them.

 Most migraines last for around four hours.
 If migraines are chronic and do not respond well to care, they can persist for up to 72 hours or even an entire week.

 Inflammation is part of the body’s natural defense mechanism to defend itself from disease, infection, and injury.
 It operates to endure, destroy, or dilute whatever is being considered a threat.
 Inflammation results in redness, swelling, and heat.
 Thus, pain and inflammation are often associated together, but this hardly ever includes migraines as they are not connected with the other existing symptoms of inflammation.
 It has been thought that the pain of migraines originated from abnormal dilatation of the blood vessels in the brain.
 However, this has not been confirmed as the direct cause of migraines.

 As years pass, more and more studies concentrate on the fact that inflammation may certainly play a crucial part in the onset of migraine headaches.
 Taking anti-inflammatory medication or adding anti-inflammatory foods in your diet has been seen to reduce the migraine attacks you experience.

 The truth is, a new medicine is in the works that brings together the migraine drug, Imitrex, with the anti-inflammatory drug, naproxen sodium (such as Aleve).
 The triptan (Imitrex) prevents blood vessels from dilating while the anti-inflammatory drug (Aleve) stops the release of inflammation-triggering enzymes.